-A quickstart guide for adding OpenTok functionality to your Hackathon application
+A quickstart guide for adding Vonage Video API functionality to your Hackathon application

-The OpenTok platform, developed by TokBox, makes it easy to embed high-quality real-time interactive video, voice, messaging, and screen sharing into web and mobile apps.
+The OpenTok platform, developed by Vonage, makes it easy to embed high-quality real-time interactive video, voice, messaging, and screen sharing into web and mobile apps.

-The platform includes client-side libraries for web, iOS and Android, as well as server-side SDKs and a REST API.
+The platform includes client-side libraries for web, iOS, Android, Windows, and Linux, as well as server-side SDKs and a REST API.